How to Apply

 Courses range in level from introductory to advanced.
 Each course description notes a level of experience required.
 Due to the immersive nature of our program, students may only take one course per session.

 Course levels are listed with each course description:

-- All Levels: Encompasses all skill levels in appropriate studios; all are welcome.
+All Levels: Encompasses all of the above; all are welcome.

 You must be at least eighteen years of age by the first day of the session for which you are registered.
 Certain courses may require students be at least twenty-one years of age by the first day of the session.

 For priority placement and scholarship applications (due February 1, 2020), the first round of placement notifications will go out mid-March for all opportunities (student, scholarship, teaching assistant, artist assistant, and summer staff positions).

 For applications received after the February 1 priority placement deadline, notifications will be made shortly after the application is received.